YoavLax/Effective-AI-KIT/README.md

 2. Select a chat mode from the available options:
    - `@azure-architect` for Azure-specific guidance
    - `@principal-software-engineer` for software engineering expertise
+   - `@janitor` for cleaning codebases and eliminating tech debt

 ### Using Prompt Files
 Prompts can be accessed directly in GitHub Copilot Chat using the `/` command: